swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 - Section 2.5, "eidas-pnr-delivery", was updated to also require attribute release of the `dateOfBirth`-attribute.

 - Section 2.1, "loa3-pnr", was updated with a restriction stating that the `personalIdentityNumber` only may contain a Swedish personal identity number ("personnummer") and not a coordination number ("samordningsnummer"), if attribute release is made in `loa3-pnr` scope.

+- The loa3-hsaid Service Entity Category was defined in section 2.6.

 **Changes between version 1.4 and version 1.5:**